LaymarCrafts Woodturning | Hints & Tips |

 You will need as many of these as the number of Follower Designs you wish to make, I have three at this time, the first is a Pin Follower, for this drill a hole through the top of the Box Section as close to the front as possible and in the middle, i.e. along the same Centre Line as the Centre Line of the Sled.
 Into this fit a suitable length of say 5mm Ø Rod and Weld or Braze in place.

-Another version of this is to use a length of M6 Screwed Rod, fixed in the same way, onto which you can place a Small Ballrace type Bearing trapped between two M6 Nuts at the required height.
+version of this is to use a length of M6 Screwed Rod, fixed in the same

-My third is a Knife Edge Follower for Profiles and Templates with Fine Detail, for this Cut a Slot into the Centre of the leading edge of one of the guides from above and Weld/Braze into position a profiled piece of Steel to form a Rounded Knife Edge.
+This will give you a very smooth and precise operating Profile or Straight Line Follower when using the Profile Guide or Template.
+My third is a Knife Edge Follower for Profiles and Templates with Fine Detail, for this Cut a Slot into the Centre of the leading edge of one of the guides from above and Weld/Braze into position a profiled piece of Steel to form a Rounded Knife Edge. |

 You can make as many different designs as you require to suit your particular needs.